circles-learning-labs/ecto_adapters_dynamodb/README.md

 #### Configuring a Production environment using Dynamo running on AWS

 For a production setup, it's much simpler.
-No need to specify the host/ports for dynamo, as it will default to the appriopriate AWS service in the region selected.
+No need to specify the `host`/`port` for `dynamodb`, as it will default to the appriopriate AWS service in the region selected.

 In this example configration we do not hard code the secret or access key.
 These following settings tell ExAws to first attempt to pull the secret and access key from environment variables labelled `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
-If it cannot find those environment variables, it will attempt to fall back on AWS role based authentication (This only applies if this instance is running in an appropriately configured amazon instance.)
+If it cannot find those environment variables, it will attempt to fall back on AWS role-based authentication (this only applies if this instance is running in an appropriately configured Amazon instance).

 To reiterate, this is just standard ExAws configuration that we're wrapping up in our adapter config.
 Please consult the ExAws docs for further information.